Hikvision DarkFighterX 4MP PTZ Camera Review

 This performance with IR is awe-inspiring.
 DarkfighterX 4MP is a photon monster.

 Something I’ve not mentioned is the complete lack of noise or swim in this IR-enhanced monochrome image or in the colour video stream as light falls.
 There simply isn’t any noise or pulsing at all, though when in day mode reaching into dark holes in the scene around 100-150 metres from the lens I notice some appearance of image reconstruction and a very slow pulsing of the image stream – bear in mind, this is with sub-2 lux at the lens.

 I find with this camera that the lens is so long you notice when it doesn’t focus where you want it to – the rest of the scene will be slightly out.
 This is evident at mid-ranges of 40-50 metres, especially at night, when the camera elects to focus on the leaves of a tree behind a row of chimney pots – I have to fill the scene with the pots to nail focus, or tweak manually.

 NB: I took the protective stickers off the IR lenses prior to testing…

 Throughout my test I can’t escape the realisation that this is too much camera for my busy application.
-This is a hugely powerful PTZ with excellent optics that offers serious performance for larger applications – ports, motorways, bridges, safe city applications demanding huge reach, airports.
+This is a hugely powerful PTZ with excellent optics that offers serious performance for larger applications – airports, seaports, motorways, bridges and safe city applications demanding huge reach.
 In more compact scenes DarkfighterX 4MP PTZ offers levels of detail that allow operators scope for considerable creativity.
 This is the best PTZ camera available today on a balance of performance and cost.